localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 {{< img src="state_merge_mechanisms.png" >}}

-The first case, **inject with overwrite**, simply removes and overwrites any existing state in the instance.
+* The first case, **inject with overwrite**, simply removes and overwrites any existing state in the instance.
 After injection, the instance state matches exactly the content of the cloud pod.
+This case is equivalent to restart LocalStack with a clean state and injecting a cloud pod and it is currently used as the default strategy.

-The second case, **inject with basic merge**, leaves the state of existing services untouched and adds the state of the pod into the instance.
+* The second case, **inject with basic merge**, leaves the state of existing services untouched and adds the state of the pod into the instance.
 In the example, if we start from a state with SQS queue `q1` and inject an S3 bucket `b1`, the resulting instance state will contain the union of both `q1` and `b1`.
+In a nutshell, this case happens when there is no intersection of services between the local state and the one stored in the cloud pod.

-The third case, **inject with deep merge**, provides the ability to merge the state of resources with the same identity.
+* The third case, **inject with deep merge**, provides the ability to merge the state of resources with the same identity.
 In the example, we combine an S3 object `o1` with an object `o2` into a combined S3 bucket `b1`.

 As you can imagine, the third merge scenario is the most complex one, and is also highly domain-specific for the respective services it gets applied to.
 As another example, assume we have a DynamoDB table `t1` in both, the running instance and the cloud pod - with the deep merge mechanism, we would end up creating a table that contains the table items from both the instance and the cloud pod.